Date enacted or revised:

 Unit assessment requires academic department heads and unit heads to determine appropriate performance objectives.
 These objectives should relate directly to the institutional mission as well as the mission of the respective unit.

 Annual unit assessment reports should be completed in the Xitracs Portal by July 15 for non-academic units and September 15 for academic units.
 Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on their Assessment Reports.

 The General Education Assessment Council (GEAC) is responsible for ongoing review of the General Education Core Curriculum and related outcomes assessment.
 All courses in the General Education Core Curriculum must assess the learning competency of the area to which it is assigned (i.e., English Composition, Mathematics/Analytical Reasoning, Natural Sciences, Humanities, Fine Arts, or Social/Behavioral Sciences).

-At the end of each semester, department heads or program coordinators responsible for general education courses must complete the General Education Course Summary Form.
-A representative sample of student artifacts (10% of the total enrollment in the course) should be uploaded to the General Education Course Summary Form for courses in the English Composition, Humanities, Fine Arts, and Social/Behavioral Sciences areas.
+At the end of each semester, department heads or program coordinators responsible for general education courses must complete the General Education and QEP Course Section Summary Form.
+A representative sample of student artifacts (10% of the total enrollment in the course) should be uploaded to the Course Section Summary Form for courses in the English Composition, Humanities, Fine Arts, and Social/Behavioral Sciences areas.